Abarim Publications' online Biblical Greek Dictionary

 Our word stems from a time when every detail of human existence was permeated with theology (in the broadest sense of the word), easily up to the modern levels of pervasion of the entertainment and health industries combined.
 And additionally, back then our word theos was understood in the etymological context of what it represented.
 It was a word that clearly came out of a verbal neighborhood that included everyday verbs and adjectives that all had to do with what theos meant.
 In other words: back then, even if you could find someone with absolutely no knowledge of theology, the word for God still actually meant something.
 It was a word like "shopper" that upon its inception was immediately and by everybody understood to describe a person who had something to do with a shop (whether a workshop or a place of retail), and which only after much usage attained the meaning of someone who purchases something in a shop rather than the proprietor of one (the verb "to shop" meant being a shopkeeper for about a hundred years, until the late 18th century when it came to mean to buy something).

 Today, on the other hand, the word "God" is a technical term, which only means something to people who know something about theology (in its broadest sense).
 Its etymology is obscure, and its inherent meaning isn't clear at all.
 In that regard, the term "God" is like the term "item nr.
-15" that means only something if you also have the IKEA assembly instructions that shows what "item nr 15" might be and how it fits the furniture you're trying to assemble.
+15" that means only something if you also have the IKEA assembly instructions that show what "item nr 15" might be and how it fits the furniture you're trying to assemble.
 The whole big screaming deal about theology these days is that there's no real consensus about what sort of furniture we're trying to assemble.
 In fact, much friction between theological models is exactly that: a difference in opinion about what theology is, rather than what and who God is.

 Star Wars vs. Star Trek

-Adherents to School One figure that the world is a stage and all must play a part.
+Adherents to school A figure that the world is a stage and all must play a part.
 In this model all creatures are like stars that happen to hang in empty space; take away the stars and the empty space remains, and if nobody does anything then nothing gets done.
 Competition is thus everything and the stronger guy is better than the weaker guy.
 The invisible forces that so obviously run the world (collectively known as theoi; whether seen as inanimate or living) must hence work the same way, and this in turn leads to belief in a pantheon of theoi that compete among each other as much as men do.

-School Two, on the other hand, believes that the actors are not on the stage but bring about the stage because collectively they are the stage.
-School Two is all about unity, no matter how complex, because unity drives complexity.
-School Two understands that the diversity of all human culture is due to its unity, just like the diversity of the biosphere is due to its unity, just like the unity of the singularity from whence the entire expanding universe came was never compromised.
+School B, on the other hand, believes that the actors are not on the stage but bring about the stage because collectively they are the stage.
+School B is all about unity, no matter how complex, because unity drives complexity.
+School B understands that the diversity of all human culture is due to its unity, just like the diversity of the biosphere is due to its unity, just like the unity of the singularity from whence the entire expanding universe came was never compromised.
 In this model, all things, including stars, come with the space in which they sit — take away the stars and you'll also lose the space.
 And even when nobody would do anything, the whole of the unity still progresses, hence altering the communal stage and forcing the actors do react.

 The natural laws by which the universe was created and upon which creation, including mankind, was designed to operate, is in the Bible known as the Word of God; a living and communicating being (John 1:3, Genesis 15:1, John 1:14).
 Understanding how the universe works leads to a kind of liberation that frees the individual (John 8:32) and brings about a human society in which the Creator is an essential element.
 This is the reason why both the Father and Jesus blatantly call theoi the people "to whom the Word of God came" (Psalm 82:6, John 10:34-35).
 You are what you know, after all.

 All this has certainly nothing to do with church buildings or marble statues or religions of any sort (Revelation 21:22).
-In fact, the heroes of both the Old and the New Testaments have much more in common with post-Renaissance scientists than with post-Renaissance clergy, and unanimously abhorred religious regalia and ritualistic vanity.
+In fact, the heroes of both the Old and the New Testaments have much more in common with post-Renaissance scientists (1 Kings 4:33-34) than with post-Renaissance clergy, and unanimously abhorred religious regalia and ritualistic vanity.
 The Roman imperial machine required its subjects to pay homage to the deified state and its Caesar, and true truth-seekers didn't feel like doing so.
 This is why they were executed in droves and this is also why the first century Roman historian Cassius Dio could define atheism as "a charge on which many others who drifted into Jewish ways were condemned" (Hist.67.14).